tsengwoody/Access8Math/readme.md

 For Windows 11, the Access8Math editor must be used, while for Windows 10 or earlier versions, either Access8Math editor or Notepad can be used.
 It is recommended to use the built-in Access8Math editor for writing comprehensive content.

-To differentiate between text content and mathematical content, LaTeX/AsciiMath separate markers should be used to frame the mathematical area.
-In other words, the data within the math marker area represents the mathematical content writen by LaTeX/AsciiMath and the text content outside of the math marker area represents regular text.
+To distinguish between text content and mathematical content, you can use delimiters to enclose the mathematical notation area.
+This means that any data within the mathematical notation area will be considered mathematical content according to the specified delimiter, while data outside of the mathematical notation area will be treated as text content.

 | category | start delimiter | end delimiter |
 | --- | --- | --- |